knbz/security-advisor/about.md

 <dl>
   <dt>Security risk and posture</dt>
-    <dd>Application security is important.
-Too often announcements are made that announce a new data breach or hack.
-Security risks will always be a part of development and although attacks can be impossible to plan for, one way to prevent them is to monitor your cloud deployments.
-For example, the risks can be related to:
-    <ul><li>Your container images that are in use.</li>
-    <li>Certificates that are expiring that can cause an outage of your cloud service or app.</li>
-    <li>Network security issues relating to suspicious clients or servers contacting your IBM Cloud Kubernetes Service deployments.</li></ul></dd>
+    <dd>Application security remains important with constant news articles announcing a new data breach or hack.
+Security risks will always be a part of development and although attacks can be difficult to predict, one way to prevent them is by closely monitoring your cloud deployments.
+For example, the risks can be related to vulnerabilities in your container images that are in use, expiring certificates that can cause outage of your cloud service or application or suspicious clients or servers with a known bad reputation interacting with your clusters.</dd>
   <dt>Centralized security management</dt>
     <dd>You can see a consolidated view to of all of your IBM Cloud security services and integrated partner services.
 You can select and subscribe to different services from the IBM Cloud catalog.</dd>
   <dt>Threat detection</dt>